nlpub/babelnet-extract/README.md

 ### Neighbourhood Extraction

 Given the set of synsets, extract the n-level ego network for each of them and write the tab separated file `neighbours.txt`, the path of which can be specified using the `-neighbours` option.
-Each neighbour has a distance provided with the plus sign if the neighbour is reachable through the hypernym, otherwise the minus sign is written.
+Each neighbour has a distance provided with the plus sign if the neighbour is reachable through the hypernym, otherwise, the minus sign is written.

 ```bash
 java -jar target/babelnet-extract-1.0-SNAPSHOT.jar -action neighbours -synsets "synsets.txt" -depth 2 -neighbours "neighbours.txt"